floppey/tower-defense/README.md

 - Monsters that follow a path
 - Towers that can be placed on the map
 - Towers that can shoot at monsters
+- In-game currency system for purchasing and upgrading towers
+- Basic UI for displaying game information
+- Multiple levels with increasing difficulty

 ## Planned features

 - Multiple tower types with different abilities and upgrade paths
 - Various enemy types with unique strengths and weaknesses
-- Multiple levels with increasing difficulty
-- In-game currency system for purchasing and upgrading towers
 - User-friendly interface with intuitive controls

 ## Installation